-In the next century, American fur trappers and government surveyors added new overland travel routes across the region, and beginning in 1847; the Mormons began to settle in Utah.
-By the 1860s, there were numerous Mormon settlements in the area, including Shunesberg, Springdale, Grafton, Adventure, and Paradise along the upper Virgin River.
+In the next century, American fur trappers and government surveyors added new overland travel routes across the region, and beginning in 1847, the Mormons began to settle in Utah.
+By the 1860s, numerous Mormon settlements were in the area, including Shunesberg, Springdale, Grafton, Adventure, and Paradise, along the upper Virgin River.
 In 1863, Issac Behunin built the first log cabin in Zion Canyon near the Zion Lodge location.
 Soon the canyon was dotted with other homesteads.

 In 1872, John Wesley Powell explored Zion Canyon’s areas as part of western surveys conducted by the U.S. Geological Survey.
 The early pack trails soon became well-used wagon roads, connecting Santa Fe to the California markets.

 During the remainder of the century, the small communities and homesteads struggled to survive.
-Catastrophic flooding by the river, little arable land, and poor soils made agriculture in the upper Virgin River a risky venture.
-Some of these settlements, including Shunesberg and Grafton, were ultimately abandoned for more favorable locations.
+Catastrophic flooding by the river, little arable land, and poor soils made agriculture in the upper Virgin River risky.
+Some settlements, including Shunesberg and Grafton, were ultimately abandoned for more favorable locations.

-By the first decade of the 20th century, the scenic qualities of southern Utah, and Zion Canyon, in particular, had been recognized as a potential destination for tourism.
+By the first decade of the 20th century, the scenic qualities of southern Utah and Zion Canyon, in particular, had been recognized as a potential destination for tourism.
 In 1909, a presidential Executive Order designated Mukuntuweap National Monument; however, in 1917, when the acting director of the newly created National Park Service visited the canyon, he proposed changing its name to Zion from the locally unpopular Mukuntuweap.
-However, the new monument was virtually inaccessible to visitors since the existing roads were in poor condition and the closest railhead a hundred miles away.
+However, the new monument was virtually inaccessible to visitors since the existing roads were in poor condition and the closest railhead was a hundred miles away.

 The Utah State Road Commission, established that year, began construction on a state highway system that would eventually improve access to the southern region.
-State officials also negotiated with the Union Pacific Railroad to develop rail and automobile links and tourism facilities in southern Utah.
+State officials also negotiated with the Union Pacific Railroad to develop southern Utah rail and automobile links and tourism facilities.
 By the summer of 1917, touring cars could finally reach Wylie Camp, a tent camping resort that comprised the first visitor lodging in Zion Canyon.